BlackWingedKing/ProjectEuler.jl/README.md

-# Project_Euler
+# ProjectEuler.jl
-My solutions for the Project Euler
+My solutions for the Project Euler in julia